krishicks/resume/resume.md

 I care about quality code, quick and useful tests, being pragmatic and getting things done.
 I am passionate about not just how the user will interact with the front-end, but also the APIs the front-end interacts with, how the code that drives those APIs is structured, and how the data itself is structured.

-My hobbies include cycling, photography, and reading.
+My hobbies include travel, photography, and reading.

 #### Skills